J.S. ABSHER

 to be half found.

-Wind, that sings for us,
+Wind, singing for us,

 Collection of handsome holes